AusClimateService/QME/README.md

 - lat and lon values must match exactly between the model and reference data - there is no attempt at regridding.
 Time values do not have to match (and if leap days are excluded from the model data they will be excluded from the output).
 - Currently the Python code only supports calculating factors on a monthly basis.
 Previously the IDL version has been applied at a seasonal scale.
 This could be achieved with a few modifications to the Python code - specifically, in steps 1 and 3 - but is not currently implemented.
 - A couple of the extra features of the IDL code (in particular, applying the location mask and creating diagnostic figures) were deemed unnecessary for this implementation and were excluded.

+# Branches
+Two branches have been added to the repository:

+1) qme_dev_daily
+An updated version of qme_dev (forked from M. Black's NCI-GitLab) for daily bias correction of ACS data.

+2) qme_dev_hourly
+A newly implemented hourly QME bias correction code for ACS data, adapted from qme_dev_daily.

+Each branch includes its own README file with detailed instructions for running the code.